 So, you want to get back to Bali but you’re unsure if it’s the best decision?
 Here, we’re answering the most frequently asked questions surrounding the new e-Visa, and everything else quarantine and Coronavirus-related.

 Yes.
 On arrival into Indonesia, you will need to show a negative PCR (swab) test.
-The test must have been completed within seven days of arrival into Indonesia.
+The test must have been completed within 3x 24 hours of arrival.
+Currently, all arrivals into Indonesia must also show proof of complete vaccination too.

 Yes.
-When you arrive into Indonesia, you first have to quarantine in Jakarta for five days in a designated hotel.
-You will have a PCR swab test taken on Day 1, and another on Day 5.
+When you arrive into Indonesia, you first have to quarantine in Jakarta for eight days in a hotel of your choice (there is an official list of quarantine-approved hotels that range in price and luxury).
+You will have a PCR swab test taken on Day 1, and another on Day 7.
 If your results are negative, you are free to travel onwards to Bali.
-Some visitors have been asked to sign a document to say they will continue to self-quarantine at home for a total of 14 days.
+Visitors are recommended to continue to self-quarantine at home for a total of 14 days.

 No. Currently there are no direct international flights to Bali.
-You will need to fly into Jakarta first (the capital of Indonesia) and then fly domestically to Bali.
+You will need to fly into Jakarta first (the capital of Indonesia) and then fly domestically to Bali after serving your eight days in quarantine.
 The flight time from Jakarta to Bali is just under two hours.

 Just like any other country, Indonesia (and Bali) does still have active cases of Coronavirus, so we suggest you take all the necessary precautions that you would in any other country.
 Saying that, Bali is blessed with lots of outdoor spaces, breezy private villas and secluded beaches, so social distancing is just part of normal Bali life!
 So the simple answer is yes, Bali is still safe for those who are fit, healthy and following correct hygiene and social distancing procedures.